 There is a University Seminar Essay Prize.
 The best University Seminar essays are printed as a collection, and contributors are awarded a cash prize.
 The Nomination Form is here (due by the Registrar’s date for filing semester grades.

 The Learning Outcomes for University Seminars are that students should be able to: (1) pose relevant questions or problems and propose insightful answers/solutions, ones that go beyond what has been read or discussed.
 (2) think critically about information and arguments used as part of a multi-source research project, including his own assumptions, reasoning, and research practices.
 (3) independently assess the nature and scope of information needed to answer a question or solve a problem, access it, evaluate its reliability and utility, and apply it effectively and ethically as part of a multi-source research paper.
 (4) write a substantial academic paper that synthesizes and applies appropriate sources to persuasively articulate and support a relevant and insightful argument.
-(5) communicate information or an argument in an independently designed formal oral or new media presentation that is coherent, clear, and appropriate to the purpose and audience.
+(5) effectively communicate information and ideas through oral presentation that uses a mixture of modes.

 After completing three courses (one First Seminar, and two University Seminars), each covering a different thematic area, students should be equipped to recognize, compare and contrast the different ways disciplines tackle academic inquiry, critical thinking, research, writing, and presentation.

 Upon completion of their University Seminars, students fulfill a graduation requirement by submitting a Writing Portfolio.

 [This page updated Fall 2014]